cube3power/atsd/sql/scheduled-sql-cron.md

 ## Time Zone

-The `cron` expression is evaluated based on the timezone of the server where the database is running.
-The timezone is displayed on the **Admin: System Information** page.
+The `cron` expression is evaluated based on the time zone of the server where the database is running.
+The time zone is displayed on the **Admin: System Information** page.

 ## Examples